 Changes of assumptions - On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
+Primary among the changes were the updates to rates of mortality, retirement, disability, withdrawal, and salary increases.
+Subsequent to the June 30, 2018 measurement date, the ERS Board adopted a new funding policy.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2018 actuarial valuation.
+In addition, based on the ERS Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2019 measurement date, and remained unchanged for June 30, 2020.
+On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
 Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
-Subsequent to the June 30, 2017 measurement date, the ERS Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
-In addition, based on the ERS Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date, and remained unchanged for June 30, 2019.
+This also included a change to the long-term assumed investment rate of return to 7.00%.